CloudNationHQ/az-cn-module-tf-acr/README.md

 - utilization of terratest for robust validation.
 - supports enhanced scalability and isolation through dedicated agent pools
 - flexibility to deploy multiple tasks using agent pools
-- private link for secure network connections
+- private endpoint support using either centralized or decentralized private DNS zones

 The below examples shows the usage when consuming the module: